Nutrition Management Department

 The training in the resident system is carried out for two years.
 The general program is listed below, but the content may change slightly depending on the individual's work experience.
 In addition, during the training period for residents, we are asking them to assist with school lunches as staff assistants.

-1st year (general course) Acquisition of records in SOAP format, procedures for nutritional guidance, methods for formulating nutritional management plans, etc.
+1st year (general field) Acquisition of records in SOAP format, procedures for nutritional guidance, methods for formulating nutritional management plans, etc.

 Ward nutrition management Students rotate around each ward (including ICU and emergency ward) every two to three weeks to learn how to deal with various diseases and conditions.
 At that time, the registered Registered Dietitian in charge of each ward provides detailed guidance on how to intervene in nutrition.
 Participate in conferences and rounds of clinical departments in rotating wards.